sugarcoat/sugarcoat/README.md

 **Pattern Library Generator**

-- Takes your already-documented code and creates a readable, auto-generated website.
+- Takes your already-documented code and creates a readable, auto-generated website
 - Promotes documentation best-practices for your project, beginning to end
 - Accepts comments from `.html` and `.css/.less/.scss` files
 - Includes a default pattern library template out of the box